 We all agree that hobbyist or engineer should have proper bench oscilloscope for everyday use.
-They have all standard features including built in screen, interchangeable probes and convenient knob controls.
-Anyway if you are looking for temporary cheap solution, you can try building your own oscilloscope.
-Luckily you don’t have to make it from scratch because there are many projects and kits available that are cheap but powerful enough to fit most of basic needs.
+They have all standard features including built-in screen, interchangeable probes and convenient knob controls.
+Anyway if you are looking for a temporary cheap solution, you can try building your own oscilloscope.
+Luckily you don’t have to make it from scratch because there are many projects and kits available that are cheap but powerful enough to fit most of the basic needs.

-Gearbest.com were so kind to provide DSO138 kit to give it a try.
-First of all it’s a kit which gives you ability to refresh your soldering skills.
-Most of the parts are through hole and few passives are SMT.
+Gearbest.com were so kind as to provide DSO138 kit to give it a try.
+First of all, it’s a kit which gives you the ability to refresh your soldering skills.
+Most of the parts are through-hole, and few passives are SMT.
 Main processor ARM Cortex-M3 processor (STM32F103C8) is already soldered, so no possible mistakes with that.
-Silkscreen on PCB is very informative, you can easy follow it and solder parts out of the bag.
+Silkscreen on PCB is very informative, you can easily follow it and solder parts out of the bag.

 Since it is featuring ARM cortex microcontroller we can expect slightly better performance than any average DIY DSO.
 Here is the list of features:

 - Accuracy: 12Bit.

 - Analog bandwidth: 0 – 200KHz.

 - Vertical Sensitivity: 10mV / Div – 5V / Div (1-2-5 progressive manner).

 - Maximum input voltage: 50Vpp (1: 1 probe), 400Vpp (10: 1 probe).

 - Coupling modes: DC / AC / GND.